How to safely delete files from your site

 Navigate to the content library and type in the name of the page, which can be found within the URL.

-Once you've searched for the page in the content library, you can also confirm that it is the correct page by hovering your icon over the title link in search.
+After you search for the page in the content library, hover over the title link.
+This helps confirm it's the right page.
 Then in the bottom left of the screen you should see the matching URL.

-Then you can go into the page to identify where the broken file link is, typically the culprit is a microcontent like a link collection list that was linking to that file.
-For the example we will select the microcontent and click the gear icon to see if the broken file link is inside it.
+You can check the page to find the broken file link.
+Usually, it's a microcontent, like a link collection list, that points to that file.
+We will choose the microcontent and click the gear icon.
+Then, we will check if the broken file link is in it.

-You can identify which link is leading to a deleted file within the link collection by clicking on the link to pull up the dropdown window.
+Click the link in the collection.
+This will show you a dropdown window.
+You can find out which link leads to a deleted file there.
 If says "No results" then you know this is the broken link and you can remove it by selecting the remove button.

 Once you save the fixed link collection, the page will be fixed, and that error message will go away.
 This is why it is important to only permanently remove files that are not being used on the site.